-You can use Article Search on the library home page to quickly find some journal articles for your undergraduate assignments.
+You can use Article Search on the library home page to quickly find some full text journal articles for your undergraduate assignments.
 However, if you are doing a large scale research project or dissertation, it is recommended that you use one of the library's bibliographic databases.
 Searching databases is a more effective way of finding relevant articles on a topic as they have more sophisticated search options and will search across a wider range of journals than Article Search.

 Some of the key bibliographic databases relevant to Mathematics and Physics are listed below.

 If you need help using any of these resources, please contact me at firstname.lastname@example.org

 The full range of databases available at QUB can be found in the Databases A-Z list, but note that this list will contain journal and e-book databases as well as bibliographic databases; bibliographic databases are the best way to find articles on a topic as they search across a wide range of journals.

 Where QUB has a subscription to the e-journal, you will be able to link through to the full text from the database, but please note that you will not get the full text for all records retrieved in a bibliographic database search.

 If the journal is not available electronically, you can then check the Library Catalogue on the Library homepage to see if we have the journal in print format.
 If we don't have it in either electronic or print format, you will need to use our Inter Library Loan service to obtain the full text article.